The Changeling Hypothesis/Premature Prediction

 Voldemort, a mature, composite human/non-human hybrid entity, seems to have been left with only a memory of “pain beyond pain”.

 I believed that in Voldemort’s case this was only due in part to the destruction of his physical body.
-When his safeguards against death were actually invoked by the rebounding curse, it turned out that somewhere in his preparations to protect himself he had made a serious miscalculation.
+When his safeguards against death were actually invoked by the rebounding curse, somewhere in his preparations to protect himself he had made a serious miscalculation.
 He, of course, did not realize this.

 • • • •

 For a while after HBP was released I felt just a bit smug about this theory.
-My original theory was clearly not altogether being supported by JK Rowling, but I had picked up on two of the major issues related to it.
+My original theory was clearly not being directly supported by JK Rowling, but I had picked up on two of the major issues related to it.
 And I seem to have gotten those bits as solidly right as anybody is likely to have managed to do anywhere in fandom.
+Lord Voldemort had indeed managed to store his “life” somewhere outside his physical body, and yes, a part of that “life” was now to be found in Harry Potter.
 But, on the whole, in its original form it wasn’t so much that I was “on the right track”, as that I had somehow hijacked the engine and taken a joyride in it a mile or three down my own track.

 With HBP, a major flaw was revealed in my hypothesis.
+I had not anticipated that Lord Voldemort had split his soul up into seperate pieces.
 But the underlying premise turned out to have still been remarkably sound, so at that point, the theory was reworked rather than abandoned.

 Unfortunately, once the concept of Horcruxes had been introduced to canon, it raised the question of; just how does one create a Horcrux?
 And, also unfortunately, this issue is major enough for it to have hijacked the entire esssay for upwards of a decade.